-The President of the Republic can, after having received the opinion of the President of the National Assembly and of the Constitutional Council, submit any bill of constitutional law to referendum.
+The President of the Republic can, after having received the opinion of the President of the National Assembly, of the President of the Senate and of the Constitutional Council, submit any bill of constitutional law to referendum.

 He can, on the proposal of the Prime Minister and having received the opinion of the authorities indicated above, submit any bill of law to referendum.